Michigan Wind Farm Incidents 2009 – 2019

 Blade Failure – By far the biggest number of incidents found was due to blade failure.
 “Blade failure” can arise from a number of possible sources, and results in either whole blades or pieces of blade being thrown from the turbine.

 Fire – Fire is the second most common accident cause in incidents found.
 Fire can arise from a number of sources – and some turbine types seem more prone to fire than others.

-Structural Failure -“Structural failure” is assumed to be major component failure under conditions which components should be designed to withstand.
+Structural Failure -“Structural failure” is assumed to be a major component failure under conditions which components should be designed to withstand.
 This mainly concerns storm damage to turbines and tower collapse.
 However, poor quality control, lack of maintenance and component failure can also be responsible.

 Environmental – Includes oil and solvent spills, crop or habitat damage and wildlife death due to turbine placement.